 Speaker: Ben Potter, AWS Cloud Security Consultant, Amazon Web Services

 Level 300: Serverless Authentication and Authorisation

-Level 200: Best Practice for Operating Securely in the Cloud at Scale
+Level 200: Best Practices for Security at Scale

-Speaker: Phil Rodrigues, Specialist Solutions Architect, Amazon Web Services
+Phil Rodrigues, Security Solutions Architect, Amazon Web Services

-In this session, we take a look at a serverless approach to operational insights leveraging logging, configuration tracking, customer metrics, and dashboards to gain insight into your infrastructure.
-We will dive into AWS services such as AWS Config, CloudTrail, CloudWatch, and more.
+In this session, we take a look at a serverless approach to operational insights leveraging AWS Elasticsearch, AWS Athena and Amazon Alexa, to provide increased visibility to your infrastructure.
+We will dive in to logs from various AWS services including CloudTrail, Elastic Load Balancer, VPC Flow Logs and more.